openssl-enc, enc - symmetric cipher routines

 - -pass arg

 The password source.
-For more information about the format of arg see the PASS PHRASE ARGUMENTS section in openssl(1).
+For more information about the format of arg see "Pass Phrase Options" in openssl(1).

 Encrypt the input data: this is the default.